CodeForFoco/fd-servicedirectory/README.md

 4. **App data must be updatable by a civilian/non-DBA.** This means that using a Google Sheet, Excel file, or CSV as the source-of-truth is heavily recommended in early stages.
 Eventually a full-fledge backend backed by a relational database makes sense, but especially in phase 1 that's overkill.
 Prove usefulness before we build cool features.
 5. **App data maintainence is currently slated to be a PFA responsibility.** That likely requires them assigning someone (perhaps Michael Durkin, perhaps someone else) to call listed agencies and update the data based on what they say.
 (Long-term, that could shift) but for now plan on that.

+## Proposed Phasing

+0. [complete] Gather requirements and create sample data set.
+1. [current] Gather technical team and buid out prototype with sample data set.

+Future steps could include:

+1. Test prototype with PFA officers and gather feedback
+2. Finish the prototype if it prove effective
+3. Creating a web-version of the resource
+4. Creating an admin interface for PFA (and partner agencies?) to keep data up-to-date intelligently
+4. Sharing our application code with others to use in their local area

-# Code Matters
+## Code Details

-What languages and libraries does this use? **That's for the technical lead to decide.** Will it be you?
+What languages and libraries does this project use? **That's for the technical lead to decide.** Will it be you?